-But after the three and a half days a breath of life from God entered them, and they stood on their feet, and terror struck those who saw them.
+But after the three-and-a-half days a breath of life from God entered them, they stood up on their feet, and great fear fell on those who saw them.

 The party is over!
 Can you imagine the look on the faces as the two dead witnesses were raised to life?
 What is described here is the same thing that God did with Adam in the garden (see Genesis 2:7).

-Then they heard a loud voice from heaven saying to them, 'Come up here.'
-And they went up to heaven in a cloud, while their enemies looked on.
+Then the two heard a loud voice from heaven saying to them, "Come up here!"
+And they went up into heaven in a cloud, while their enemies watched them.

 Now, the people hear the very voice of God speaking to the witnesses.
-There are those that say that God does not speak to His people anymore but there is no basis for this claim and no reason to limit God and what He can or will do.
-It is interesting to note that the witnesses go up to heaven the same way that Jesus did in Acts 1.
+There are those that say that God does not speak to his people anymore but there is no basis for this claim and no reason to limit God and what he can or will do.
+It is interesting to note that the witnesses go up to heaven the same way that Yeshua did in Acts 1.
 The witnesses have done their job and they now depart in peace to be with God forever.

-At that very hour there was a severe earthquake and a tenth of the city collapsed.
-Seven thousand people were killed in the earthquake, and the survivors were terrified and gave glory to the God of heaven.
+In that hour there was a great earthquake, and a tenth of the city collapsed.
+Seven thousand people were killed in the earthquake, and the rest were awestruck and gave glory to the God of heaven.

-The second woe is passed; the third woe is coming soon.
+The second woe has passed; see, the third woe is coming quickly

 As bad as all of this has been, there's still one more woe to come.
 We are told that it is "coming soon" and we know that there is not a big pause in time as it feels as if things are speeding up to their final conclusion.

 The final trumpet is sounded and John heard the celebration in heaven as a multitude rejoiced.
-They are rejoicing because Jesus is taking ownership of the earth and He will reign for eternity.
+They are rejoicing because Yeshua is taking ownership of the earth and he will reign for eternity.

-And the twenty-four elders, who were seated on their thrones before God, fell on their faces and worshiped God, saying: 'We give thanks to you, Lord God Almighty, the One who is and who was, because you have taken your great power and have begun to reign.'
+The twenty-four elders sitting on their thrones in God's presence fell on their faces and worshipped God, saying, "We thank you, ADONAI, God of heaven's armies, the One who is and was, that you have taken your power and have begun to rule.

 The elders now tell us of the coming two judgments.
 The first mentioned is that of salvation while the second is of rewards.
 It is comforting to know that not only are we going to live forever with God but, as we see here, he has other rewards for us based on how we used the new life that we were given when we came to Christ.

-Then God's temple in heaven was opened and within his temple was seen the ark of his covenant.
-And there came flashes of lightning, rumblings, peals of thunder, an earthquake and a great hailstorm.
+Then the Temple of God in heaven was opened, and the Ark of the Covenant was seen in his Temple; and there were flashes of lightning, voices, peals of thunder, an earthquake and violent hail.

 Now, we get a look inside the temple in heaven and see the ark of the covenant.
 We are told of the construction of this ark in Exodus chapter 37.